A Summer at Camp Asbury

 A small group counselor position at Camp Asbury is a residential position, which includes meals and lodging.
 Counselors stay at camp for approximately 8 ½ weeks of the summer.
-Required availability for staff is June 4- July 28, 2019.
-Required staff training is June 4-14, 2019 followed by 6 one-week sessions of camp.
-A staff closing weekend, July 26-28, caps off the summer.
+Required availability for staff is June 4 – July 28, 2024.
+This time frame includes on-site staff training, 6 one-week sessions of summer camp, and a staff closing weekend.

 Camp Asbury is organized around a small group model.
 Campers are grouped by age into living units of 6-12 campers.
 Each living unit has two counselors.
 Campers experience all the activities of the week as a small group.

 Together with a co-counselor, small group counselors provide 24-hour supervision and guidance of the campers in their living group.
 Counselors function as role models, teachers, encouragers and creative program guides.
 Counselors help kids grow in independence by leading campers through the day, setting behavioral boundaries, waking campers in the morning, settling campers at bedtime, working through homesickness, building community and resolving any conflict between campers.
-Counselors partake in a variety of activities with their campers, such as archery, canoeing, the mudslide, swimming, hiking, music, art, nature sessions, cookouts, low and high ropes, the giant swing, and wagon rides.
+Counselors partake in a variety of activities with their campers, such as archery, canoeing, swimming, hiking, music, art, nature sessions, cookouts, low and high ropes, and the giant swing.
 Above all, counselors make camp a fun and exciting environment that campers will want to return to summer after summer.

 Camp requires good physical condition.
 Counselors often walk several miles per day over uneven terrain.
 Counselors work outdoors, rain or shine, for extended periods of time.